oVirt/ovirt-site/source/develop/release-management/features/network/networking-api-security-groups.html.md

 The install time required updates are described in the section [below](#engine-setup).

+After the upgrade, the newly created network's **port_security_enabled** attribute will default to what's set in the configuration file, which, unless changed by the user, is *True*.

 On upgrades with existing VMs - having attachments to external networks - the ports will **not** be updated, and it will be up to the administrator to manually activate port security in the existent ports.

+An existing external network's **port_security_enabled** attribute will default to *False*, meaning that security groups will **not** be applied to newly created VMs attached to existing networks.

 Updating the network's port-security-enabled attribute **will not** cascade to the existent ports, as defined [in the Networking API](https://developer.openstack.org/api-ref/network/v2/#port-security).